-Care must be taken when using the phone in close proximity to personal medical devices, such as pacemakers and hearing aids.
+Care must be taken when using your phone in close proximity to personal medical devices, such as pacemakers and hearing aids.

-Please consult your doctor and the device manufacturer to determine if operation of your phone may interfere with the operation of your medical device.
+Please consult your doctor and the device manufacturers to determine if the operation of your phone may interfere with the operation of your medical devices.